Chantal Chamandy

-Chantal Chamandy (born about 1972) is a Canadian singer and entertainer based in Montreal, Quebec.
+Chantal Chamandy is a Canadian singer and entertainer based in Montreal, Quebec.
 She previously performed under the names Chantal Condor and Chantal.

 Early life

 Chamandy was born in Alexandria, Egypt.
 Her father was Greek and Egyptian and her mother was Lebanese-Egyptian.
 The family moved to Montreal, Canada when Chamandy was six years old.
 She sang in her church choir.

 Career

 Her first success was as part of Voggue, a disco duo she formed with Angela Songui.
-In 1981, the duo released its first self-titled album, which contains the singles "Love Buzz", "Here We Are" and their most successful single, "Dancin' the Night Away".
-In 1980, a second album was released on Matra Records, containing the singles "I Want To Dance" and "Sunstruck Lovers".
+In 1980, the duo released its first self-titled album, which contains the singles "Love Buzz", "Here We Are" and their most successful single, "Dancin' the Night Away".
+In 1981, a second album was released on Matra Records, containing the singles "I Want To Dance" and "Sunstruck Lovers".
 Voggue disbanded in 1990.

 After Voggue, Chantal recorded as a solo act, which led to an album deal with Epic Records, and she released the album Chantal Condor the following year.
 Off of the album came the singles "Marinero" (backed with "Don't You Want My Love") and "Nightmare".
 She received a Juno Award nomination in 1990 for Most Promising Female Vocalist of the Year.